nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_bundle.md

   </tr>
 </table>

-A Resource carried within the Bundle.
+A resource carried within the Bundle.
 This can any type of resource, for example Patient, Organization, AllergyIntolerance.

 <h2 style="color:#ED1951;"> Bundle elements <b>not in use</b> </h2>